ashutecsolu/package-details/angular-challenge/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Installation

-In addition to installing angular, also run `npm install angular-in-memory-web-api --save` or `yarn add angular-in-memory-web-api` to install the required in-memory database system.

 ## Challenge Description